Oedipus Rex (1967 film): Credits

+Pre-production

 Pasolini began scouting locations in Romania for his film.
 He wanted a rugged, stark landscape that would resemble Greece.
-However he found them in the midst of an Agrarian revolution and was dismayed that he would have to choose a different location.
+However he found Romania to be a modern industrialized country, where old wooden villages were a rarity.
+He was dismayed that he would have to choose a different location.
 He settled on Morocco, a land filled with mountains and desert which bears little resemblance to Greece.
 However it would suit the needs of his film.

 Style

-The film's style is intentionally ahistorical and uses various cultural motifs to create an other worldly environment.
-The actors are Italian and Berber, the film is shot in Morocco, and the music is largely taken from Romanian folk music but also from far flung oriental nations such as Indonesia and Japan.
+The film's style is intentionally ahistorical and uses various cultural motifs to create an otherworldly environment.
+The actors are Italian and Berber, the film is shot in Morocco, and the music is largely taken from Romanian folk music, but also from East Asian nations such as Indonesia and Japan.
 The costumes are also heavily stylized with medieval knight helmets and broad-brimmed straw hats and top hats fitted with wings.
 Many of the costumes use African, Aztec and Sumerian influences.
-This all serves to create a world foreign and yet completely of its own.

 Pasolini begins and ends the film in 1920s Italy in what he calls an act of Freudian Sublimation.
-Oedipus plays the traditional Japanese Gagaku theme on his pipe and follows it with a Russian folk song about resistance.
+Oedipus plays the traditional Japanese gagaku theme on his pipe and follows it with a Russian folk song about resistance.